-- Before the register has closed will be marked as late, using the appropriate code - After the register has closed will be marked as absent, using the appropriate code - Pupils arriving late are recorded in the late book which is monitored and reported to the headteacher.
+- After the register has closed will be marked as late, using the appropriate code - > Pupils arriving late are recorded in the late book which is monitored and reported to the headteacher.
 If a pattern of ongoing punctuality issues arise then the school will contact the Educaton Welfare Officer to support the family.